 Table 1 summarizes the projected capital ratios, risk-weighted assets, gains or losses, revenue, and net income before taxes under the Supervisory Severely Adverse Scenario.
 The projected capital ratios reflect the DFAST capital actions which include (i) M&T's actual capital actions during the first forecasted quarter, (ii) in each quarter thereafter maintaining common stock dividends equal to the average quarterly amount paid in the previous year, and (iii) no redemptions or issuance of any regulatory capital instruments except for issuances related to expensed employee compensation.
-M&T's projected Common Equity Tier 1 capital ratio declines from 10.7% as of December 31, 2016 to a minimum of 9.4% at the end of the forecast horizon.
+M&T's projected Common Equity Tier 1 capital ratio declines from 11.0% as of December 31, 2017 to a minimum of 9.7% at the end of the fourth quarter of 2019.